oliverepper/oliver-epper.de/Content/cv.md

 ### 2021 - now
 - macOS Developer at [Starface](https://www.starface.com)
     - Maintaining & Developing VoIP apps on macOS and iOS
+    - PJSIP, XMPP, WebRTC, QUIC

 ### 2019 - 2020
-- iOS Lead at Motion-S, responsible for:
+- iOS Developer at Motion-S, responsible for:
     - Creating an iOS SDK capable of automatically recording automotive trips reliably and without any user interaction with the least possible amount of energy consumption.
 More about the experience here: [Hallo Swift – Folge 42](https://hallo-swift.de/post/042/)
     - Creating different versions of implementing apps for the SDK: ObjC and Swift, UIKit and SwiftUI
     - Creating a plugin to use the SDK in cross-platform-apps